-Campuestohan is a themed amusement park and resort located in Sitio Campuestohan found between the boundary of two cities, Bacolod and Talisay.
+Campuestohan is a themed amusement park and resort located in Sitio Campuestohan found between two cities, Bacolod and Talisay.
 The 5-hectare property offers amenities and a facade like no other.
-Imagine living in a hobbit house for a day with two remnants of the past to greet you every morning, you see my point.
-A wonderland in the highlands, indeed.
+Imagine living in a hobbit house for a day with two remnants of the past to greet you every morning, you see my point?
+A wonderland in the highlands, indeed!

 How to get there (recommended)